SQReder/semver-features/packages/semver-features/src/core/Feature.tests.md

 - Test correct value selection when feature is enabled
 - Test correct value selection when feature is disabled
 - Test with complex object values for both enabled and disabled states
+- Test with optional disabled field for disabled features
+- Test with nullable values and optional disabled field

 ### FeatureValue Transformation (map method)
 - Test mapping of enabled value with simple types